FKnottenbelt/LS_101/109/explaining_code_notes.md

 use paragraphs

+When evaluating code like this, ask the following questions:
+•	What is the type of action being performed (method call, block, conditional, etc..)?
+•	What is the object that action is being performed on?
+•	What is the side-effect of that action (e.g. output or destructive action)?
+•	What is the return value of that action?
+•	Is the return value used by whatever instigated the action?

 ## Variable Words: initialized, assign, referencing, reassign
 - a variable is `initialized`
 - you `assign` a *string* object with the value 'x' to a *local* variable